Angie Sapik

-Angela Mary "Angie" Sapik (née Vee; born August 1984) is an American sales professional and Republican politician from Douglas County, Wisconsin.
-She is a member of the Wisconsin State Assembly, representing Wisconsin's 73rd Assembly district since January 2023.
-The 73rd Assembly district is unique as one of the few remaining competitive seats in Wisconsin's legislative map.
+Angela Mary "Angie" Sapik (née Vee; born August 4, 1984) is an American sales professional and Republican politician from Douglas County, Wisconsin.
+She served one term as a member of the Wisconsin State Assembly, representing Wisconsin's 73rd Assembly district during the 2023–2024 term.
+She is a candidate for Wisconsin's 25th Senate district in the 2026 election.

 Biography

-Angie Sapik was born Angela Mary Vee and was raised in Superior, Wisconsin.
+Angie Sapik was born Angela Mary Vee in Grand Rapids, Minnesota and was raised in Superior, Wisconsin.
 She graduated from Northwestern High School, in the town of Maple, Wisconsin, and went on to attend University of Wisconsin–Eau Claire for two years.
 She ultimately earned her associate's degree from Duluth Business University.
 For the last ten years, she has worked as a sales associate for her family business, Vee's Marketing, Inc.

 Political career

 After surviving the closest election in the Wisconsin Legislature in 2020, incumbent state representative Nick Milroy announced in April 2022 that he would not run for an 8th term in the Assembly that Fall.
 A few weeks later, Sapik announced her candidacy for the Republican nomination in the 73rd district seat being vacated by Milroy.
 She defeated Douglas County supervisor Scott Luostari in the Republican primary and went on to face child services consultant Laura Gapske in the general election.
 In the November general election, the 73rd Assembly district was again one of the closest legislative races in the state.
 Sapik prevailed by 490 votes.

-Angie Sapik assumed office January 3, 3023.
+The 2024 legislative redistricting act significantly altered Sapik's 73rd Assembly district, and Sapik announced in March 2024 that she would not run for another term in office.

+Following the redistricting Sapik filed a write-in campaign for the 20th district on the Douglas County Board of Supervisors.
+No other candidates filed to run for the seat and Sapik was elected with 76 votes out of 152 write-in votes.